-and.
+and,

-- C) The development shall not be occupied until the site investigation and post investigation assessment has been completed in accordance with the programme set out in the archaeological written scheme of investigation approved under condition (A) and the provision to be made for analysis, publication and dissemination of results and archive deposition has been secured. - 2.16 GYB Services No comments received. - 2.17 GYBC Property Services No comments received, copy of the option to purchase provided. - 2.18 The Diocese Confirmation by email that they are to be gifted the car park and will take over responsibility of such. - 2.19 Norfolk County Council Minerals No comments received.

-2.20 Local Authority 106 requirements - Policy compliant 40 square metres of usable pubic open space to be provided per dwelling.
+- C) The development shall not be occupied until the site investigation and post investigation assessment has been completed in accordance with the programme set out in the archaeological written scheme of investigation approved under condition (A) and the provision to be made for analysis, publication and dissemination of results and archive deposition has been secured. - 2.16 GYB Services No comments received. - 2.17 GYBC Property Services No comments received, copy of the option to purchase provided. - 2.18 The Diocese Confirmation by email that they are to be gifted the car park and will take over responsibility of such. - 2.19 Norfolk County Council Minerals No comments received. - 2.20 Local Authority 106 requirements In order to be policy compliant, 40 square metres of usable pubic open space is normally to be provided per dwelling.
 Payment in lieu of public open space to be calculated at £12 per square metre shortfall (equates to £480 per dwelling if none provided).
+In this location, given the proximity to existing public open space no public open space is being sought.
+There is open space identified on the plans and this can be provided, at the decision of the developer, and it can be private or public although the Borough Council will accept no liability for future maintenance at any time; should the space be private open space payment in lieu of public open space shall be sought at £480 per dwelling.

-Payment in lieu of children's recreation equipment £920 per dwelling.
-Given the location of the development no children's play equipment is being requested and as such no mitigation is offered to offset the payment.
+Payment in lieu of children's recreation equipment is £920 per dwelling.
+Given the location of the development, no children's play equipment is being requested and as such no mitigation is offered to offset the payment.